Do dogs need fruits and veggies?

 4. Kerasote also wrote that feeding a dog a less starchy diet – lower in grains, higher in protein and with a variety of vegetables – may also increase the dog’s lifespan and enhance his physical fitness.

 5. Some vegetables are high in fiber and can help a dog’s digestion.
-For example, I feed Ace canned pumpkin at least every few days.
-He loves it!
-Although bones are also high in fiber, not everyone is comfortable feeding their dogs raw bones on a regular basis.
+For example, I fed Ace canned pumpkin at least every few days.
+He loved it!

 6. Some dogs love fruits and veggies!
 At the very least, why not feed them as a snack?